isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-no-spill-ant-kill.markdown

 The ant killer will also be great for controlling the bugs in [outdoor spaces like the lawn](https://pestpolicy.com/best-fire-ant-killer-for-lawns/) .
 Check the places near the house that ants are observed trailing.
 So, set up the No-Spill Ant Kill around those locations but ensure that kids & pets cant's access them.
-You can create a perimeter defense by positioning the baits around the�foundation.
+You can create a perimeter defense by positioning the baits around the foundation.
 Ensure to space the No-Spill Ant Kill baits with like 5 - 10 feet to achieve the best outcomes.
 Furter, inspect the baits for any ant activity.
 ## Conclusion
 The no-spill ant kill by Maggies Farm has 3% borax that'll effectively exterminate the ant colonies in both the indoor spaces or also outdoor locations.